• Skip to primary navigation

 Recent market factors and developments have made the Cardano project more widely used in the crypto community.

-Looking at the charts, 2021 was by far Cardano's best year yet.
+Looking at the charts, 2021 was by far Cardano's best year, but 2024 has seen a rally.

 However, the coin's value rebounded with an upward trend, thanks to the implementation of the "Alonzo" hard fork that has given the platform smart contract compatibility.